Test running a service

 }

-3. Serve the service
+3. Run the server and service

 Create a server instance and run the blog service.